Nthompson096/mysql-shenanigans/README.md

     WHERE cust_id = '1000000010';

 Used to update values, including empty ones, where is used to specify the value of cust_id; can be used for other things as well such as LIKE.
-TL;DR Basically, alerting parts of the table
+TL;DR Basically, altering parts of the table

 ## Like